Freud

 As

-previously mentioned, Freud believed that the motivating force of a dream,
+previously mentioned, Freud believes that the motivating force of a dream is

-is wish fulfillment.
-Issues of power, lack of control, or
+wish fulfillment.
+Issues of power, lack of control, or unsatisfactory love

-get repressed during the day may also find a way into your dream as an
+are repressed during the day may also find a way into your dream as a way to

-dreams were seen as a sign of repressed sexual impulses.
+connotation.
+For example, anxiety dreams are seen as a sign of

 Critique: